-This policy will also be reviewed on an annual basis by the governing board; any changes made to this policy will be communicated to all members of staff.
+This policy will also be reviewed on a three year cycle the governing body; any changes made to this policy will be communicated to all members of staff.

 Members of staff are required to familiarise themselves with this policy as part of their induction programmes.